ODiogoSilva/blast_wrapper/README.md

 - blast.py -in INPUTFILE -o OUTPUTFILE_NAME

 Here, the "-in" option is used to specify the FASTA input file name, and the "-o" option is used to specify the name of the BLAST output file.
 By default, blast.py will run "blastn" on the "NR" database and the output will be in "XML" format.
 It will use an e-value threshold of "1" and will limit the number of best hits per search to "50".
 Seven parallel instances will be run, as in BLAST2GO.
 I do not advise you to use a larger number because it may causa overload of the remote servers, resulting in a severed connection.
+All this options can be changed using the options below.

 - blast.py -in INPUTFILE -b blastp -db swissprot -o OUTPUTFILE_NAME